 Food, Fun and Family

-This year, we celebrated a couple days early so that we could celebrate my daughter’s and my dad’s birthdays, which happens to fall on the same day!
+This year, we celebrated a couple of days early so that we could celebrate my daughter’s and my dad’s birthdays, which happens to fall on the same day!
 We had an All-American celebration with hot dogs, chips, dips, cupcakes, and all the trimmings!

 Decorating With Our 4th of July Printables

 We used the printables available to my subscribers, and they made everything look so patriotic!
-The 4th of July printables party pack is loaded with tons of goodies like water bottle and soda can wraps, a frameable picture, an awesome banner, cupcake toppers, photo props and more.
+The 4th of July printables party pack is loaded with tons of goodies like water bottle and soda can wraps, a frameable picture, an awesome banner, cupcake toppers, photo props, and more.

 Fun in the Sun

 Since it was so sunny out, we made sure to have plenty of drinks available to keep everyone well hydrated.
 We wrapped all our water bottles and soda cans with these cute wraps from the printables.
-I used this cardstock and it held up really well.
+I used cardstock and it held up really well.